-Is LinkedIn A Good Way to Promote Your Music?
+Why Is LinkedIn A Good Way to Promote Your Music?

-How to Promote Your Music on LinkedIn
+Best Way To Promote Music on LinkedIn

 Here are seven tips that will help you create a professional musician profile on LinkedIn to help sell your music.